bas080/markatzea/README.md

     markatzea - evaluate your markdown code blocks

 SYNOPSIS
-    colcise <file>
+    markatzea <file>

 DESCRIPTION
-    colcise is a tool which takes markdown, evaluates code blocks with interpreters and prints the output of those processes to a different codeblock.
+    markatzea is a tool which takes markdown, evaluates code blocks with interpreters and prints the output of those processes to a different codeblock.